 Note:

 The form associated with the specified subject, kit or LIMS workflow is completed with the information from the template.

-The form status is set to “Data Entry Completed”.
+The form Status is set to “Data Entry Started” if few fields data is uploaded.
+If all fields data is uploaded

 The completed form is immediately available for viewing and approving.

 Consent and Collection forms are accessible via the CIMS > Subject Centric View.

 Sample Processng forms are accessible via the LIMS > Workflows modules.